CLI Commands

 openboot version

-See also: Config Options for the full config schema, and Environment Variables for all env vars that control the install script and CLI.
+See also: Config Options for the config schema, Environment Variables for env vars, and the project CHANGELOG for the full v1.0 migration.